 Deny

-Adjust ACL engine mode: By default, Cloud Firewall allows traffic with unrecognized applications or domains to prevent false blocking during initial policy setup.
+Adjust ACL engine mode: By default, Cloud Firewall allows traffic with unrecognized applications or domains to prevent false blocking.
 After confirming your policies are correct, click ACL Engine Management in the upper-right corner and switch the ACL Engine Mode for your assets to Strict Mode.

 Validation test: After configuring policies, wait 3–5 minutes.
-Test using commands such as
+Test with

-pingorcurl.
-Then refresh the Cloud Firewall console and click the number in the Hits/Last Hit At column to go to the Log Audit page and view hit logs.
+pingorcurl, then click the number in the Hits/Last Hit At column to view hit logs on the Log Audit page.

-You have completed all steps in this Quick Start guide.
-Choose your next step based on your needs:
+You have completed the Quick Start guide.
+Choose your next step:

-(Recommended) Continue using Cloud Firewall: Go to Advanced Optimization to refine your configuration and meet enterprise-grade security and compliance requirements.
+(Recommended) Continue using Cloud Firewall: Go to Advanced Optimization to refine your configuration for enterprise-grade security and compliance.

 Stop using Cloud Firewall: Go to Release Resources to stop billing.